nooruluzair/Python_Quarter_01_PIAIC/README.md

 # Pyton-with-Colab

-# Noor ul Ain - Certified Agentic, and Robotic AI Engineer - Batch68
+# Certified Agentic, and Robotic AI Engineer - Batch68 - Quarter 01
 This repository contains all the coding exercises, assignments, and projects completed in Quarter 01.

 # How to Use